From Hell (film): Home video

 From Hell was released by 20th Century Fox Home Entertainment on DVD and VHS on May 14, 2002.
 The DVD release consists of single-disc and two-disc directors' limited-edition versions.
 These versions are both THX-certified and the disc menus contain hidden Easter eggs.
+There is also a DTS 5.1 audio track on the DVD.
+On the limited edition release, the first disc features an audio commentary to listen during the movie and several deleted scenes.
+The second disc includes an interactive documentary called Jack the Ripper: 6 Degrees of Separation, an HBO special called A View From Hell, trailers for the film itself and Unfaithful, behind-the-scenes featurettes and more.

-On October 9, 2007, the film was released on Blu-ray disc.
+On October 9, 2007, the film was released on Blu-ray.